British Nationality and Borders Act Update

 Numerous clients have since approached Breytenbachs who seek assistance and want to determine whether they qualify to apply.
 Following previous articles on the issue, Breytenbachs would like to clarify the following routes to citizenship.

-Maternal grandparents born in the UK
+Maternal grandparents and Paternal grandmother born in the UK

 Historically, British nationality could only be passed through the male line.
 Over the years, however, changes have been made to British nationality to correct this discrimination, but these changes were limited.
 Under the new changes, applicants may be able to register as British nationals if they meet certain requirements.